 Government measures to support businesses and employees

-We have published guidance on how the government’s package of financial support can be accessed by further education and apprenticeship providers.
-This can be found at Coronavirus (COVID-19): financial support for education, early years and children’s social care.
+We published guidance on how the government’s package of financial support can be accessed by further education and apprenticeship training providers.

 Apprenticeship programme response

 In this difficult time, employers, training providers and EPAOs are doing their best for their workforce.
 We want to support that by ensuring that, wherever possible, apprentices can continue and complete their apprenticeship, despite any break they have to take as a result of coronavirus (COVID-19).
-High-quality apprenticeships will be a vital contributor to the economic recovery that will follow the outbreak.
-We are committed to working with training providers, EPAOs, and external quality assurance (EQA) providers, to mitigate the impacts of this disruption and maintain the integrity of apprenticeships.
+High-quality apprenticeships will be a vital contributor to economic recovery.
+We are committed to working with employers, training providers, EPAOs and external quality assurance (EQA) providers to mitigate the impacts of this disruption and maintain the integrity of apprenticeships.

 Apprentices returning to work

 To ensure that we are supporting as many apprentices to continue their apprenticeship as possible, new arrangements will be supported alongside the existing flexibilities about where apprenticeship training is delivered.
-Where a provider is able to do so safely, apprenticeship training can be delivered in the workplace where the apprentice is a critical worker or is returning to work, where that workplace meets new ‘COVID-19 secure’ guidelines on ensuring the workplace is safe.
+Where a provider is able to do so safely, apprenticeship training can be delivered in the workplace where that workplace meets ‘COVID-19 secure’ guidelines on ensuring the workplace is safe.

 Apprentices returning to undertake EPA within assessment centres

 To ensure that apprentices can work to complete their apprenticeship, new assessment arrangements will be supported alongside the existing flexibilities about how apprenticeship assessments are delivered.
-Where remote assessments can take place, meaning apprentices can stay home, these are preferable.
+Where assessment centres meet the safer working guidance, then apprentices can travel to them to undertake their EPA, however remote assessments can still take place in line with IFATE’s guidance on the delivery of assessment.

 Apprentices returning to train in an educational setting